huggingface/diffusers/examples/dreambooth/README_sdxl.md

 pip install -e .
 ```

-Then cd in the example folder and run
+Then cd in the `examples/dreambooth` folder and run
 ```bash
 pip install -r requirements_sdxl.txt
 ```